skyfpv/rh_pilot_photos/README.md

 - height: 600
 - enable "Shutdown source when not visible"
 - enable "Refresh browser when scene becomes active"
 - custom CSS: default is fine.
 Optionally you can add ".animated { animation-delay:500ms; }" in order to delay the fade-in animation.
-This can create a nice effect when each pilot is faded in sequencially.
+This can create a nice effect when each pilot is faded in sequentially.